NFT vs. DWC: Choosing the Perfect Hydroponic System

 Step 3.1: Set up Reservoir

-After setting up the reservoir, we can now take care of all the hoses within the system.
-Create a zick-zack flow to really have flowing water and prevent standing water.
-Water flow is very important for you system as the splashes from dropping water also bring oxygen in your system.
-Also as covered before stick the hoses a little bit higher to create a constant level of water in the pipes.
+After setting up the reservoir, take care of all the hoses within the system.
+Create a zigzag flow to ensure water is flowing and prevent standing water.
+Water flow is crucial for oxygenation, brought about by splashes from dropping water.
+Raise the hoses slightly to create a constant water level in the pipes.

 Step 3.2: Connect Pipes with Hoses